 You will receive your exam results approximately three weeks following the exam administration.
-Exam results are released to you by Prometric.
+Your exam pass/fail status is released to you by Prometric and will appear on your online account in "My Dashboard".
 Any inquiries regarding exam results should be directed to Prometric at 877.302.8952.
-Due to confidentiality and privacy issues, exam results will not be released over the phone, by fax, or by any other electronic transmission.
+However, please not due to confidentiality and privacy issues, exam results will not be released over the phone, by fax, or by any other electronic transmission.